Your shopping cart is empty!

-(Biochar for soil, gardening farming, agriculture etc are in other blogs - jump to end for links).
+(Biochar for soil, gardening farming, agriculture etc are in other blogs - see the end of the article for links).

-The biochar uses list is rapidly growing.
-There is a risk that biochar becomes hijacked and positioned as some kind of 'miracle compound' and 'silver bullet solution'.
-Charcoal (carbon) has been used for many applications over millennia.
-As wood became scarce, charcoal was replaced by activated carbon made from oil and fossil fuel.
-Now we are going back to learn how we make biochars from sustainable resources.
-As we do this, we are also rediscovering many old and some new way to use the material.
-These properties of carbon lead to many beneficial uses.
+Biochar is a sustainable, non-fossil fuel form of carbon.
+Wood-based biochar (i.e. charcoal) has been made and used for many applications over millennia.
+As wood became scarce, and industry need more charcoal, we found new ways to make carbon and activated carbon from oil, methane gas and fossil fuel.
+Now we are going back to apply modern-day pyrolysis technology to make biochars from sustainable resources that have no negative impact on the environment (i.e. no polluting gasses and minimal CO2 releases).
+As we do this, we are also rediscovering many old and some new ways to use the material.
+These properties of carbon lead to many potential uses of biochars.

 The functionality of carbon in terms of adsorption depends on the surface chemistry and surface area.
 There are numerous carbon 'activation' techniques (steam, acids, nitrogen etc) used to alter the carbon for specific applications.
 Biochar should be tested and efforts made to fully understand the properties of the old carbon and the potential biochar replacement.